kjnat/monty/README.md

-Readme file for project monty
+Readme file for project monty.